miwarnec/where-allocation/README.md

 }
 ```

-# How Fuckshit avoids the Allocations
+# How where-allocation avoids the Allocations
 **IPEndPointNonAlloc** inherits from IPEndPoint to overwrite **Create()**, **Serialize()** and **GetHashCode()**.
 * **Create(SocketAddress)** does not create a new IPEndPoint anymore.
 It only stores the SocketAddress.
 * **Serialize()** does not create a new SocketAddress anymore.
 It only returns the stored one.